Facts about Oklahoma Education

 OUR SCHOOLS ARE NOT FAILING

 It’s everywhere.
 The common refrain is that most public schools are failing.
 And yet how are the “experts” coming to this conclusion?
 And who are these experts?
-Once you start to question this line of thinking it takes just moments to connect the dots.
-Elite outsiders are spending millions upon millions of dollars to convince you our schools are failing.
+Why would it make sense to paint our schools as failing?

 The Constitution of the State of Oklahoma is crystal clear: “The Legislature shall establish and maintain a system of free public schools wherein all the children of the State may be educated.”
 (Section XIII, Article 1)

-You will notice no mention of funding private schools, vouchers, for profit charter schools, or any other scheme to rob our kids of a quality free public education.
-To argue for state funding of anything other than public schools is unconstitutional.
+You will notice no mention of anything other than a quality free public education.
+To argue for state funding of anything other than public schools is outside this scope.

-Anything to take the focus off of the real problem: We’re 48th in the nation in per student funding.
-And we haven’t raised education spending since 2008.
-So while inflation and enrollment have risen steadily every year our public school budget remains flat.
+Anything to take the focus off of the real problem: We’re 48th in the nation in per-student funding.

 WE HAVE A SPIRITUAL MANDATE